pkirlin/cs142-f24/projects/proj2/index.md

 - `SimpleCanvas.java` is the SimpleCanvas code that you don't need to worry about.
 - `AnimationDemo.java` is a demonstration on using the `pause()` method in `SimpleCanvas` to make an animation.
-You will probably want to use `pause()` when you start implementing the gravity part of the project, so you can use this as an example.
+You will probably want to use `pause()` when you start implementing parts of the project where a balloon floats to the top, so you can use this as an example.

 ## Guide to the project